Nigel Waterson: Personal life

 Waterson married Barbara Judge in 1999.
 He had two previous marriages, both ending in divorce, and has a son and a daughter.

 On 29 January 2008, Waterson was arrested for allegedly assaulting his two teenage children.
 In 2010 the Metropolitan Police Service apologised for any distress caused by the arrest, accepting the allegations were wholly unfounded, and paid damages and costs to Waterson in settlement of a civil claim for wrongful arrest and false imprisonment.

-In January 2019 his adopted son, Stephen Waterson, was put on trial accused of manslaughter by crushing his girlfriend's son with his electric car seat.
+In January 2019 his adopted son, Stephen Waterson, was put on trial accused of manslaughter crushing his girlfriend's three year old son, Alfie, with his electric car seat.
+This occurred because Stephen did not allow Alfie to sit in a seat and put him in the footwell of the car.
+When Alfie cried in pain as he only had 30 cm of room, Stephen moved his own car seat back because he would “not be told what to do by a three year old”.
+This gave Alfie just 9 cm of room, causing asphyxia, which gave Alfie a fatal catastrophic brain injury.
 He was also accused of intimidating the driver of the car.
 His girlfriend was found guilty of child cruelty in May 2019, and sentenced to two and a half years in prison, but the jury failed to reach a verdict on Stephen Waterson.
 On the first day of his re-trial in September 2019, he changed his plea to guilty of manslaughter by gross negligence.
 Stephen Waterson was jailed for seven years.